A guide to fitness to practise

 - Support for social workers

-This guidance explains our approach at Social Work England to carrying out fitness to practise investigations.
-It has been designed primarily to help social workers and employers of social workers but may also be helpful to other interested parties.
+This guidance explains our approach to carrying out fitness to practise investigations and hearings.
+It has been designed primarily to help social workers and employers of social workers but may also be helpful to other interested parties including the public.

 What do we mean by fitness to practise?

 We understand the challenges involved in social work and we recognise that mistakes will sometimes be made.
-Wherever possible, we will work collaboratively with social workers to support them in addressing any problems encountered.
+Wherever possible, we will work collaboratively with social workers and their employers to support the safe resolution of any problems encountered.

 What might lead to a fitness to practise investigation?

-We can consider concerns that are serious enough to raise doubts about whether a social worker should be allowed to continue to practise as a registered professional, either with some form of restriction on their practice or at all.
+We can investigate any concerns that are serious enough to raise doubts about whether a social worker should be allowed to continue to practise as a registered professional..
 Examples of allegations that we can investigate include:

-Serious shortcomings in professional competence that could put people at unnecessary risk, for example:
+Serious shortcomings in professional competence that could put people at unnecessary risk.